pkgforge/soar-docs/src/profiles.md

 <div class="warning">
   The same installation and metadata database files are shared among all profiles.
-  Do not to change existing profile names as it might break things, unless you haven't installed anything yet.
+  Do not change existing profile names as it might break things, unless you haven't installed anything yet.
 But, you can add however many new profiles you would like to.
   You will be able to change profile names using soar CLI once profile naming feature is introduced which will move the packages and database accordingly as you update profile names.